kylertlove/Drones/README.md

 # Drones
-TS Arcade style flying shooting game... forever a work in progress
+Arcade style flying shooting game... forever a work in progress

+Built in Typescript, and transpiled into es5 with amd modules and executed with requirejs

 #### To run a build: